Jump directly to main navigation Jump directly to content

 National Reference Laboratory for Bluetongue Disease (BTV)

-Vaccination of ruminants against BTV-8 is currently the only effective means of protection against clinical disease and animal losses.
-The commercially available vaccines induce a stable immunity in the ruminant population.
+Vaccination of ruminants currently offers the only effective protection against the clinical symptoms and animal losses.
+The use of inactivated vaccines achieves stable immunity in the ruminant population against the respective serotype.

 • Primary contact for federal and state authorities regarding BTV detection and control